 Ready to learn more about the expert jurors behind last summer’s inspiring SIGGRAPH content?
-For this week’s feature, SIGGRAPH 2019 Technical Papers juror Javier Molina, engineer, actor, and media artist, shares a bit about his past work and where he finds inspiration.
+For this week’s feature, SIGGRAPH 2019 Technical Papers Committee member Javier Molina, engineer, actor, and media artist, shares a bit about his past work and where he finds inspiration.

 SIGGRAPH: What is the best career advice you’ve ever received?
 Who gave it?

 Javier Molina (JM): The best advice I’ve received comes in the form of a quote from Elizabeth C. McLaughlin, CEO and lead executive coach of Gaia Project Consulting.
 Elizabeth said, “Our failures remind us that there are no peaks without valleys.”

 SIGGRAPH: In your opinion, what technology doesn’t get a lot of love but has greatly improved the world?

 SIGGRAPH: What excites you most about your work?
 Where does your passion come from?

 JM: I love discovering and working with the latest technology developments.
 I’m especially intrigued by how digital technology interfaces with structural inequalities alongside matters of identity and personal formation, for example race, class, gender, ability, etc.

 SIGGRAPH: What is one contribution you’ve made to the industry that has been most meaningful to you?

 JM: I once worked as a technical director of dance motion-capture performances and created the first live theater performance of “Hamlet” in virtual reality.
 This performance was broadcast live to audiences around the world through social virtual reality.
 I am very proud of what the team accomplished.

 SIGGRAPH: What’s one thing you keep at your desk that inspires you?